 For many, this is the first time you’re living away from home.
 Therefore, one of the biggest jobs is deciding what to bring with you.
 It is worth mentioning that in order to determine how much or what items to take, consider first not only the mode of transport you are using to arrive at University but also what your accommodation already offers.
-This will be different not only between colleges but also within the college’s different types of accommodation.
+This will be different not only between colleges but also within each college as there are different types of accommodation.
 Therefore, it is worth checking what’s already there to save money and space.
-But here are some useful things to consider bringing with you to University.
+Here are some useful things that I found were useful to bring to university.

 At least two sets, so that you can rotate them and allow them to dry between washes.